 The distribution of shrimp landings in Texas ports was examined to determine if changes in shrimp landings at the various ports had occurred since the initial closure in 1981.
 May through August Gulf-wide shrimp catch was summarized by port of landing.

-The distribution of Texas landings by individual ports was examined.
-Figure 2 shows landings of the five upper Texas coast ports, Figure 3 shows the landings of the five middle Texas coast ports, and Figure 4 shows the landings of the four lower Texas coast ports.
-The five upper Texas coast ports (with long term mean landing percentage) include Jefferson (16.50%), Chambers (0.40%), Galveston (4.63%), Harris (1.96%), and Kemah (11.07%).
-The five middle Texas coast ports (with overall mean landing percentage) include Port Lavaca (2.70%), Brazoria (7.00%), Matagorda (0.56%), Palacios (14.06%), and Seadrift (1.85%).
-The four lower Texas coast ports (with overall mean landing percentage) include Aransas (10.34%), Nueces (2.20%), Port Isabel (10.84%), and Brownsville (15.46%).
+Figure 2 shows landings of the five upper Texas coast ports, figure 3 shows the landings of the five middle Texas coast ports, and figure 4 shows the landings of the four lower Texas coast ports.
+The five upper Texas coast ports (with long term mean landing percentage) include Jefferson (16.78%), Chambers (0.39%), Galveston (4.68%), Harris (1.91%), and Kemah (11.31%).
+The five middle Texas coast ports (with overall mean landing percentage) include Port Lavaca (2.64%), Brazoria (6.80%), Matagorda (0.55%), Palacios (14.32%), and Seadrift (1.82%).
+The four lower Texas coast ports (with overall mean landing percentage) include Aransas (10.13%), Nueces (2.13%), Port Isabel (10.76%), and Brownsville (15.64%).

-Two of the upper Texas coast ports, Jefferson and Kemah, experienced a slight decrease in landings during 2015.
-The other ports, Chambers, Galveston, and Harris, experienced small changes in landings relative to the other ports.
-Jefferson County had the highest percentage of landings for all ports in Texas again this year.
-For the middle Texas coast ports, landings at Brazoria, Matagorda, Seadrift, and Port Lavaca were stable this year compared to 2014, while Palacios showed a large increase.
-Two of the four Lower Texas coast ports, Brownsville and Port Isabel, experienced slight to moderate increases while Aransas and Nueces showed slight decreases in landings compared to the previous year.
+Only one of the upper Texas coast ports, Jefferson, experienced an increase in landings relative to the other ports during 2016.
+Jefferson County also had the highest percentage of landings for all ports in Texas again this year.
+The other upper ports; Chambers, Galveston, Harris, and Kemah experienced decreased landings relative to the other ports.
+For the middle Texas coast ports, landings at Brazoria, Matagorda, Seadrift, Palacios, and Port Lavaca were all lower this year compared to 2015.
+In addition, three of the Lower Texas coast ports of Brownsville, Port Isabel, Aransas, and Nueces showed slight decreases in landings compared to the previous year.